MoazSayed7/Flutter-Chat-App-Firebase-Authentication-Messaging-WhatsApp-Like/README.md

 - **Security:**
   - App lock feature using fingerprint or face ID with `local_auth` package.
-  - Fingerprint/face ID attempts limited to prevent unauthorized access.
+  - Fingerprint/face ID attempts are limited to prevent unauthorized access.
   - Lock screen request after multiple unsuccessful attempts.

 - **Settings:**
   - Accessible from the home page's three dots menu.
   - Option to enable/disable app lock with a Cupertino switch.
+  - Option to Change App Language

 - **Camera Integration:**
   - Capture high-quality photos using the device's camera.
   - Save pictures on the device.
+  - Send photos

 ## Dependencies

 - `awesome_dialog`: Provides versatile dialogs for various use cases.
-- `camera`: Enables camera interaction and image capture.
+- `cached_network_image`: Library to load and cache network images.
 - `chat_bubbles`: Simplifies chat message UI creation.
 - `cloud_firestore`: Integrates with Firebase Firestore for data storage and retrieval.
 - `dio`: HTTP client for making API requests.
-- `eva_icons_flutter`: Provides additional icons beyond the core Flutter icons.
+- `easy_localization`: Internationalizing and localization App.
 - `firebase_auth`: Manages user authentication with Firebase.
 - `firebase_core`: Initializes the Firebase connection.
 - `firebase_messaging`: Enables FCM for notifications.
+- `firebase_storage`: Plugin for Firebase Cloud Storage.
 - `flutter_local_notifications`: Presents local notifications when the app is in the foreground.
+- `flutter_native_splash`: Customize the App's default white native splash screen with background color and splash image.
 - `flutter_offline`: Handles offline connectivity scenarios.
 - `flutter_screenutil`: Adapts UI elements to different screen sizes.
+- `flutter_speed_dial`: Plugin to implement a beautiful and dynamic Material Design Speed Dial with labels.
+- `flutter_svg`: An SVG rendering and widget library.
 - `gap`: Simplifies spacing management in layouts.
 - `google_sign_in`: Facilitates Google Sign-In authentication.
 - `googleapis_auth`: Obtain Access credentials for Google services using OAuth 2.0.
+- `image_picker`: Plugin for selecting images from the image library, and taking new pictures with the camera.
 - `intl`: Internationalization and localization support.
 - `local_auth`: Enables fingerprint and Face ID authentication.
 - `logger`: Assists with logging messages for debugging.
 - `shared_preferences`: Stores simple data locally on the device.
+- `pretty_dio_logger`: A Dio interceptor that logs network calls in a pretty, easy-to-read format.
+- `modal_bottom_sheet`: Create awesome and powerful modal bottom sheets.
 - `lottie`: Render After Effects animations natively on Flutter.
 - `package_info_plus`: Querying information about the application package.
 - `pub_semver`: in this App to compare versions.